pingswept/me30-website/content/logistics/weekly-emails.md

 **Learning goals for Week 9:**
 - Apply the relationship between motor power, speed, and torque to make design decisions.
 - Use the PWM module to control motor speed.
-- Continue gaining familiarity with motor control, digital and analog input, and CircuitPython programming.
+- Use the KB2040 to process analog input from a sensor.

 **Course website (andnowforelectronics.com) pages to study in Week 9:**
 - [Project 4 (more complex game) description](http://andnowforelectronics.com/logistics/projects/)